Blog · Review Essay · Last reviewed June 25, 2026

 The book asks what happens when the internet gives citizens unprecedented power to filter what they see, hear, and discuss.
 Sunstein is not against the internet, choice, or free speech.
 His concern is civic architecture: a public sphere cannot survive only as a marketplace of individually customized feeds.
 Democratic life also depends on unplanned exposure, shared topics, disagreement across difference, and institutions that keep citizens from living entirely inside chosen worlds.

-That makes the book a useful companion to The Filter Bubble, The Chaos Machine, Network Propaganda, Amusing Ourselves to Death, and The Revolt of the Public.
+That makes the book a useful companion to The Filter Bubble, The Hype Machine, Network Propaganda, Amusing Ourselves to Death, and The Revolt of the Public.
 It sits earlier in the stack, before large recommender systems and generative interfaces became ordinary, and therefore names the problem in a simple form: what if freedom of selection becomes freedom from reality testing?

 The Daily Me